Kiuwan logo

 COBOL

-COBOL, short for COmmon Business Oriented Language, is one of the oldest programming languages used today.
+COBOL, short for Common Business Oriented Language, is one of today’s oldest programming languages.
 It was developed in 1959 as a portable programming language for the U.S. Department of Defense to process data for its business applications.

 Legacy Languages: Their Current Role in Today’s Market Cobol Lang